-Lawyers (like many other in service industries) tend to base their charges upon the amount of time which they spend considering and advising upon matters that they are consulted in relation to.
+Lawyers (like many other in service industries) tend to base their charges on the amount of time which they spend considering and advising upon matters that they are consulted about.
 Experienced lawyers should be able to agree with you an (estimated or) budgeted fee for work to be undertaken (in light of what interested parties consider to be sensible for the work).

-As founder you need to be aware that an investor has a range of legitimate protections that they will reasonably require in the documentation (e.g. that their likely minority position will not be abused by your continuing majority control of the company in which they are investing).
+As a founder, you need to be aware that an investor has a range of legitimate protections that they will reasonably require in the documentation (e.g. that their likely minority position will not be abused by your continuing majority control of the company in which they are investing).

 Having accepted that the investor may well have legitimate reasons for wanting appropriate documentation, interested parties should then aim for the documentation to be drafted and settled efficiently and cost effectively.
-Legal documentation (in the writer’s opinion) should generally be drafted on a basis of being fair and reasonable.
+Legal documentation (in the writer’s opinion) should be drafted on the basis of being fair and reasonable.

 Generally, the investor’s lawyers will prepare the documentation (although it is possible for the company to give instructions for the lawyers to prepare what is intended to be market practice documentation – which is intended to assist with the taking of investment, and which are designed to be sensible even-handed documents between the parties).

-Generally, the investment documentation will comprise (i) articles of association and (ii) an agreement (often variously described by a combination of the words ‘investment’, ‘subscription’ and/or ‘shareholders’ agreement).
+The investment documentation will usually comprise (i) articles of association and (ii) an agreement (often variously described by a combination of the words ‘investment’, ‘subscription’ and/or ‘shareholders’ agreement).